 If you are looking for a complete unit of work, this ‘Hundertwasser Watercolour Project’ is ideal.
 Step-by-step pictures in a PowerPoint guide your students through every stage.

 The ‘Warm & Cool Colours Watercolour Shells Project’ below, teaches so many skills and ideas.
 Not only will your students learn about warm and cool colours, but they’ll learn to gradate watercolour too.
 There is a video to support this lesson here.

 The ‘Jasper Johns Watercolour and Coloured Pencil’ unit of work below is a best seller on The Arty Teacher.
-It teaches not only about the artist but also colour theory as it uses anaolgous/harmonious and complementary colours.
-A stage by stage description, good examples and tips throughout help you and your students get great results.
+It teaches not only about the artist but also colour theory as it uses analogous/harmonious and complementary colours.
+A stage-by-stage description, good examples and tips throughout help you and your students get great results.
 Click on the image to find out more.

 This abstract art lesson below looks at mark-making, layering, and working wet on wet.
 A PowerPoint, worksheet and good example set your students up for success.
 It is fun and therapeutic too!

-My students got great results with this ‘How to Watercolour a Bee’ resource.
-The stage by stage images and simple instructions really supported all students.
+My students got great results with this ‘How to Watercolour a Bee’ art lesson.
+The stage-by-stage images and simple instructions really supported all students.

 The Chinese Masks resource below is ideal if you wish to include a cultural resource into your scheme of work.
 The good example which is included in this download and pictured below is completed with one side in coloured pencil, and one side in watercolour.

 ‘Watercolour Bubbles’ below, is ideal to teach how subtle watercolour can be.
 Students use wax resist and really watery watercolour to achieve the light and bubbly effects that you can see below.
 I’ve used this successfully with students aged 10 and above.
 As you can see it includes the good example pictured below.